-Over the next 35 years, the Conservancy, in collaboration with the U.S. Bureau of Land Management, increased the size of the reserve to 7,500 acres.
-In 1994 the Conservancy transferred its lands to the University of California’s Natural Reserve System.
+Over the next 35 years, TNC and the U.S. Bureau of Land Management increased the size of the reserve to 7,500 acres.
+In 1994 TNC transferred its lands to the University of California’s Natural Reserve System.

-Today, the reserve harbors the state’s largest remaining old-growth Douglas-fir forest, providing habitat for spotted owls, gray foxes and black bears.
-River otters play along the banks of the river, which serves as a spawning stream for salmon and steelhead trout.
+Today, the Angelo Coast Range Reserve harbors the state’s largest remaining old-growth Douglas-fir forest, providing habitat for spotted owls, gray foxes and black bears.
+River otters play along the banks of the Eel River, which runs through the property, and salmon and steelhead spawn in its streams.

 “My grandfather’s love for the north woods rubbed off on me,” says Peter Steel, reserve manager and grandson of Heath Angelo.
 He’s the only one of his generation to exercise his right to the life estate established by his grandfather.
 As his work as reserve manager attests, he didn’t just go to the property to live there; he went to preserve the forest his grandparents fought for.